foxriver76/ioBroker.denon/README.md

    *Boolean value which is true, if the AVR is turned on, otherwise false.
 You can also turn your AVR on and off with this state.*

-* powerZone / zone2.powerZone / zone3.powerZone
+* zoneMain.powerZone / zone2.powerZone / zone3.powerZone

    *Boolean value, which is true if the Zone is turned on, otherwise false.
 You can turn your AVR / Zone on and off with this state.*

-* selectInput / zone2.selectInput / zone3.selectInput
+* zoneMain.selectInput / zone2.selectInput / zone3.selectInput

    *The string value contains the current input source.
 You can also set the input source with the following encoding:*